 Federal regulatory obligations are administered through Universal Services Administrative Company (USAC) and state regulatory requirements are administered through the Public Service Commissions (PSC) or Public Utility Commissions (PUC) within each state.
 The primary fund administered through these groups is the Universal Service Fund (USF) but include other regulatory fees such as Telecommunications Relay Services (TRS), certain 911 fees, and others.

-Taxes are administered by the state Departments of Revenue (DOR) and local jurisdictions.
-These taxes go by a variety of names such as sales tax, communications services tax, utility users tax, local license tax, 911 fees, etc.
+Most taxes are administered by the state Departments of Revenue (DOR) and local jurisdictions.
+These taxes go by a variety of names such as sales tax, communications services tax, utility users tax, local license tax, etc.

-In the non-telecom world, a company would have to have either a physical presence or an economic presence in order to be required to collect these various taxes.
-However, in the telecom world, by default a company is required to collect and remit these taxes wherever they have customers.
+In the non-telecom world, a company would need to have either a physical presence or an economic presence in order to be required to collect these various taxes.
+However, in the telecom world, a company is required to collect and remit these taxes wherever they have customers by default.
 The states’ position is that a company is unable to deliver their telecom service without taking advantage of various infrastructure in the state including switches, towers, fibers, etc. This infrastructure creates “attributional nexus” for the company, regardless of whether the company owns this infrastructure or not.
 This is a widely accepted position as it has been upheld in the courts.

 The requirement to collect and remit taxes wherever a company has customers, and the additional regulatory burdens makes the tax and regulatory compliance process extremely complex for companies.
 The remainder of this blog will discuss the various tax requirements for a telecom company.

 In many states, sales tax applies to telecommunications services.
 In addition, local jurisdictions have numerous compliance obligations associated with providing telecom services.
 The type of telecommunications service you provide (VoIP, wireless, wireline, etc.) will dictate which taxes and fees apply to your business.